ka9q/ka9q-radio/README.md

 provided to record or play back signal streams, compress PCM audio into Opus, pipe a stream into digital demodulators, etc.

+*Radiod* now periodically multicasts ("beacons") status information on each output stream and user programs are being enhanced to make use of it.
+For example, *monitor* now displays the frequency, mode and signal-to-noise ratio of each channe.

 Although I've been running all this myself for several years, it is NOT yet ready for general use.
 A LOT of work still remains, especially documentation.
 But you're welcome to look at it, make comments and